martanunez/PVI_gap_quantification/README.md

-# Left atrial flattening
+# Semi-automatic quantification of incomplete Pulmonary Vein Isolation (PVI)
 Author: Marta Nuñez-Garcia (marnugar@gmail.com)

 ## About
-Implementation of the Left Atrial (LA) Fast Regional Flattening (FRF) method described in:
-[*Fast quasi-conformal regional flattening of the left atrium*.
-Marta Nuñez-Garcia, Gabriel Bernardino, Francisco Alarcón, Gala Caixal, Lluís Mont, Oscar Camara, and Constantine Butakoff.
-IEEE Transactions on Visualization and Computer Graphics (2020)](https://ieeexplore.ieee.org/abstract/document/8959311).
+Implementation of the method described in: [*Mind the gap: quantification of incomplete ablation patterns after pulmonary vein isolation using minimum path search*.
+Marta Nuñez-Garcia, Oscar Camara, Mark D O’Neill, Reza Razavi, Henry Chubb, and Constantine Butakoff.
+Medical Image Analysis 51, 1-12](https://www.sciencedirect.com/science/article/abs/pii/S1361841518307965).
 Please cite this reference when using this code.
-Preprint available at: [arXiv:1811.06896, (2018).](https://arxiv.org/pdf/1811.06896.pdf)
+Preprint available at: [arXiv:1806.06387, (2018).](https://arxiv.org/abs/1806.06387)

+The method is modified with respect to the pipeline described in the paper as follows:
+- The automatic parcellation of the LA and definition of the gap searching areas (step 2) is done by using the flattening standardization method described in [*https://github.com/martanunez/LA_flattening*](https://github.com/martanunez/LA_flattening).
+3D mesh registration is no longer used reducing execution time.
+- Only one given scar segmentation is considered (multi-threshold result integration is not included).

 Example: